wp-plugins/tabby-responsive-tabs/readme.txt

 = Where is the plugin's admin page? =

 There isn't one.
 This is a lightweight plugin with no options.
-If you want to be able to configure your tabs using an admin page, the [Tabby Responsive Tabs Customiser plugin](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser plugin") is available.
+If you want to be able to customise your tabs using an admin page, the [Tabby Responsive Tabs Customiser plugin](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser plugin") is available.

-= Does it work with responsive Themes? =
+= Does this plugin work with responsive Themes? =

 Yes - it should work with any well-coded responsive theme.

 = Does it work with non-responsive Themes? =

-The plugin should also work with non-responsive Themes, however this is not really recommended; if you are using a non-responsive theme the tabs will not switch to an accordion display on a mobile device.
+The plugin should also work with non-responsive Themes, however this is not really recommended; if you are using a non-responsive theme the tabs may not switch to an accordion display on a mobile device.

 = Does it work with a multisite installation of WordPress? =